RTEMS/rtems-docs/c-user/glossary.rst

 :dfn:`executing task`
     The task state entered by a task after it has been given control of the processor.
-On SMP configurations a task may be registered as executing on more than one processor for short time frames during task migration.
+In SMP configurations, a task may be registered as executing on more than one processor for short time frames during task migration.
     Blocked tasks can be executing until they issue a thread dispatch.